 In this example, if you were using the softened startup formula, you might say, “I feel insecure about your relationship with Kerry.”

-Here you used an I statement to describe your feelings, which helps because you aren’t placing the blame on your partner.
+Here you used an I statement to describe your feelings, which helps solve communication issues in relationships because you aren’t placing the blame on your partner.
 In addition, you are describing the situation in neutral terms, without adding your own opinions into the mix, (i.e. you didn’t say: “I feel insecure about your scandalous relationship with Kerry).
 As you can see, one extra word can really make a difference.

 The last piece of the “Gentle Startup” involves making a clear and direct request.
 Something like: “It would help me if you could limit your communication with Kerry to work discussions only and call or text me at least once during the day, just so I know that you are thinking of me.”